vicmoh/dynamic-string-api/README.md

 ```

 Here's another example to print with decimal places on numbers.
-The first argument in '\_dec( )' is the value, and the second is the number of decimal places to show:
+The first argument in `\_dec( )` is the value, and the second is the number of decimal places to show:

 ```javascript
 double pi = 3.14159;